 His sense of humor may surprise you.

 “Most people think that since I’m a doctor, I am a serious person.
-Many people are quite surprised to find out that I am easygoing, silly and have a pretty good sense of humor.”
+Many people are quite surprised to find out that I am easygoing and silly and have a pretty good sense of humor.”

 Mentors helped guide his career.